What is the best season for the Manaslu Circuit Trek?

 Private groups’ means not being put with random strangers to fill up one trekking group.
 Instead, you get to trek with only your booking and experience the Manaslu Circuit trek with only familiar faces.
 You can fill up your own group from 2 to 20 persons with one guide and assistant guides depending on your group size.
 Got interested to trek privately just prompt for the private option during your booking of the Manaslu Circuit trek.

 Another great way of experiencing this exciting Manalsu Circuit trek is to do group joining.
 With various departure dates set we can let you join up with trekkers from over the world to fill up one group.
 This is a great chance to meet new people and make lifelong friends while trekking in the Himalayas of Nepal.
-Group joining is ideal for any age category and during your booking you can let us known if you want to join a girls or boys only group or mixed.
+Group joining is ideal for any age category and during your booking, you can let us know if you want to join a girls or boys only group or mixed.
 Have look at our fixed departures and dates during your booking of this amazing Manaslu Circuit trek.

 As stated in the above section, the Manaslu Circuit Trek is a bit more difficult than some other treks in Nepal.
 With average daily trekking hours from 5 to 8 hours, most days will be filled with trekking from morning to late afternoon.
 To provide an even better service during this trek our Alpine Eco Trek team gives a daily wake-up call between 6 am and 7 am.
 This allows you to wake up in peace and enjoy your breakfast while our porters start packing.
 Heading out as early as possible is important to get even better views as in the afternoon it can get cloudy.
 Lunch will be taken on the way to designated spots with great views.
 After arriving at the guesthouse during dinner our Alpine Eco Trek guide goes with you over the next day plan.
 Being well informed about tomorrow we end the day with a good night sleep to get ready for our next day of trekking.